 I write and translate texts about parenting, birth and breastfeeding.

-With my family we live in Prague.
+With my husband we live in Prague.

 I provide doula services and individual childbirth preparation in Czech, English and French.